 First things first.
 Valvular disease is a complicated condition, with different stages and levels.
 The stages range from very mild to very severe.
 Only a veterinarian can make a diagnosis, and, once it is made, there are treatment strategies that are tailored to the individual dog’s needs.
 Small breeds are especially prone to developing valvular disease.

-“Small dogs get chronic degeneration of their heart valves, particularly two valves,” says Dr. Phil Fox, cardiologist at Animal Medical Center in New York City.
+“Small dogs get chronic degeneration of their heart valves, particularly two valves,” says Dr. Philip Fox, a cardiologist at Animal Medical Center in New York City.
 “The mitral and tricuspid valves are most commonly affected.
-By the time some small dogs are 8 or 10 years old, you have some degree of that.
-Although, most of them don’t go on to heart failure.”
+By the time some small dogs are 8 or 10 years old, you have some degree of that, although most of them don’t go on to heart failure.”

 When the valves weaken, they no longer close properly.
-When this happens, blood leaks around the valves and causes the heart to strain, according to Central Texas Veterinary Specialty & Emergency Hospital.
+When this happens, blood leaks around the valves and causes the heart to strain.
+“It’s undoubtedly genetic, but no one knows what the genetics of that are,” says Dr. Fox.

 Symptoms of Valvular Disease

-“Otherwise dogs would be gone in three generations,” he says.
+Dr. Fox explains that many dogs have no symptoms because, in most cases, the degeneration doesn’t result in heart failure.
+“Otherwise, dogs would be gone in three generations,” he says.
 “They’ve been around since before the Egyptians.
-So, a small percentage are affected.”
+So a small percentage are affected.”

 But if your dog does have valvular disease, some signs and symptoms can include: